icfnext/ionic-aem-apps/README.md

 states rendering.
 These might be used in cases where content needs to be aranged to allow both for slug states and standard states in a reasonable content structure.
 Structural States would never be presented to an end user and do not exist as actual application states in the Angular application.

+#### Specifying Parent State

+The Application Page Properties for Application States expose a Parent State selection input.
+The options available as selections are all ancestors of the current state up to the Application Root.
+Setting this property overrides the default state inheritance writen to the `$stateProvider` configuration which is to treat a child page as a child state of its direct non-structural parent.
+Usage of this mechanism can be useful in situations where semantic page structures would otherwise be precluded by the state content injection entailed by state hierarchy.
+For example, consider the pages `/root/main/lists` and `/root/main/lists/:listId`.
+Here it would be desirable for the former to present a list of lists while the later presents an individual list.
+Both of these are to inherit visually from `main` which is accomplished by setting the parent state of the `:listId` page to `main`.

 ### Side Menus Application State